A dramatic journey through the dreck we all know and love.

 Even with the throwaway jokes that I kind of liked, the movie is woefully unfunny.
 Every outright “gag” like the morphing of the car or Ann-Margret’s performance as Washburn’s perpetually drunk mother have neither the restraint to work as character-driven comedy nor the conviction to be taken as broad humor.
 A sequence where Washburn needs to pull out of a parking space results in his Daewoo bumping the cars in front and back of him eight separate times over about 45 seconds.
 Neither Fallon nor Latifah sell it outside of the basic level of “two actors doing a bit,” and it stops short of being moronically repetitive enough to be funny.
 Meanwhile, the movie’s idea of wordplay is Belle calling Washburn “Ace Dumbtura.”

 The focus on a couple of two-dimensional characters in predictable comedic situations means that the film doesn’t earn its sentimental moments.
 They play it (mostly) straight when Belle takes Washburn out to drive and he finds his strength while singing the boilerplate, feelgood-movie pop song, “This Will Be” by Natalie Cole.
-If a movie is willing to admit that it takes place in a hyperreal version of our world, it requires an extremely skilled filmmaker to balance the need for these types of emotional character arcs.
+If a movie is willing to admit that it takes place in an exaggerated version of our world, it requires an extremely skilled filmmaker to balance the need for these types of emotional character arcs.
 Unless there’s an Edgar Wright, Judd Apatow, Ricky Gervais, Tina Fey, etc. at the helm, it may serve the film to do without the schmaltz.
 Tim Story handles these moments with the subtlety of a New York Post headline.

 Was It Worth Watching?